-That piqued my interest not only because my girls love crafts but also because they are way into sending letters these days (and their envelopes are always closed with sealing wax. )
+I originally found this idea on a now-defunct Yahoo DIY page, and the tutorial piqued my interest because my girls are way into sending letters these days (and their envelopes are always closed with sealing wax. 😉 )

 You all already know that I occasionally love to dye cloth, but I’ve never used fabric dye for anything except fabric.